-Award Letter: Document issued by Student Financial Services that lists all financial aid awarded to a student for a given academic year.
+Award Letter: Document issued by the Financial Aid Office that lists all financial aid awarded to a student for a given academic year.

 Convenience Fee: A service fee assessed to the customer that serves as compensation for the company facilitating the transaction.